 The Darien Land Trust was founded in 1960.
 It is governed by a highly involved Board of Trustees and enjoys enthusiastic support from the community.

-The day-to day operations of the Land Trust are overseen by Shirley R. Nichols, our Executive Director.
+The day-to day operations of the Land Trust are overseen by Elizabeth Harmon, our Executive Director.